-Paragraph 14 of the Settlement identifies that the Restoration Goal of the Settlement shall include the reintroduction of spring run and fall run Chinook salmon to the San Joaquin River between Friant Darn and the confluence with the Merced River by December 31, 2012.
-Given the schedule for fish reintroduction outlined in the Settlement, the implementation of interim flows, the channel improvements and the biology of salmon, the following timeline for the reintroduction of Chinook salmon is anticipated.
+Paragraph 14 of the Settlement identifies that the Restoration Goal of the Settlement shall includethe reintroduction of spring run and fall run Chinook salmon to the San Joaquin River between

+- the reintroduction of spring run and fall run Chinook salmon to the San Joaquin River between Friant Darn and the confluence with the Merced River by December 31, 2012.
+Given the schedule - for fish reintroduction outlined in the Settlement, the implementation of interim flows, the channel - 40 improvements and the biology of salmon, the following timeline for the reintroduction of Chinook - 41 salmon is anticipated. - 42 1 2012 - 2017

-- 2 Initial reintroduction encompasses direct in-river Chinook releases, the use of an Interim Facility, - and the construction and operation of a full scale Conservation Facility.
+2 Initial reintroduction encompasses direct in-river Chinook releases, the use of an Interim Facility,

+- 3 and the construction and operation of a full scale Conservation Facility.
 In the Reintroduction and - 4 Interim population phases (Meade 2007, 2008), genetic pedigree analyses (parentage based tagging, - 5 Anderson and Garza 2005) and well-designed propagation experiments will/should be conducted to - 6 evaluate which reintroduction methods are/will have the greatest success in returning adult - 7 spawners.
 Monitoring of the effectiveness of artificial propagation and management actions on the - 8 demographics of the natural re-establishing populations is essential for adaptive management.
 This - 9 population will require monitoring during all periods of the restoration program to ensure that the - planned level of segregation/integration of hatchery fish is occurring.

-During this time period, strategies with the greatest success should be continued.
-It is anticipated that San Joaquin River spring-run Chinook returns will be high enough so collection of fish from source stocks will not be necessary.
-The Conservation Facility will also start ramping down hatchery operations during this time.
+13 During this time period, strategies with the greatest success should be continued.
+It is anticipated

+- 14 that San Joaquin River spring-run Chinook returns will be high enough so collection of fish from - 15 source stocks will not be necessary.
+The Conservation Facility will also start ramping down - 16 hatchery operations during this time.